jlm/maint/README.md

     $ rbenv install 2.4.2
     $ rbenv global 2.4.2
 ```
-Perviously, with Ubuntu 14.04 with Ruby 2.2.2 , due to problems with Readline, I found I had to use this incantation to install Ruby:
+Previously, with Ubuntu 14.04 with Ruby 2.2.2 , due to problems with Readline, I found I had to use this incantation to install Ruby:
 ```
     $ RUBY_CONFIGURE_OPTS=--with-readline-dir="/usr/include/readline" rbenv install 2.2.2
 ```